425 Degrees Take & Bake Pizza

 Ben’s Big Burgers

 Known by many for Durango’s best burgers, fries and shakes, these burgers are prepared by professionals.
-Dining outside on the deck with tables, or treats to go.
+Many other American favorites.
+Dining outside at tables on the deck, inside, or grab treats to go.
 Open Monday–Saturday, 11am–8pm.
 1400 E. Second Ave., 385-4469.

 Fresh homemade breads, pastries, cookies and deli sandwiches served daily in this popular bakery — a gathering spot for breakfast and lunch at the corner of Florida and East Animas roads.
 From whole wheat to rye, ginger snaps to scones, Bread is fast, friendly and fantastic.
 Open every day.
 42 C.R.
 250, 247-5100. www.breaddurango.com